 Usability

-In the Fold6, Galaxy AI is front and center, taking up space in the menu item.
-I haven't fully used all the features of Galaxy AI, but I frequently use the feature to remove items like people in the background from photos that I had already taken.
+In Fold6, Galaxy AI is front and center, taking up space in the menu item.
+I haven't fully used all the features of Galaxy AI, but I frequently use the feature to remove items like people in the background from photos that I have already taken.

 Galaxy AI also has a sketch-to-image mode, which looks quite fun.
 I haven't used the feature extensively, but I can see where it could be useful.